Photos made by Liat Aharoni for No Silence on Race’s Periphery exhibition and documentary. In collaboration with the Ontario Jewish Archives, 2021.

 Why is this initiative being carried out at this time?

+In response to a steady increase in incidents and expressions of antisemitism, in May 2023, the OAC shared a call for expressions of interest for leaders on a new project addressing antisemitism through the arts.
 Although this initiative is not a reaction to current global events, it is grounded in an understanding of the intensified climate facing Jews, Palestinians, Arabs and Muslims, including within the arts community.

-Our approach is intentional and collaborative, building connections across differences rather than deepening divisions.
 Recognizing that discussions around antisemitism can be emotionally charged and polarizing, our team seeks to de-escalate the discourse in order to centre collaborative allyship while harnessing the power of the arts to draw attention to our shared humanity.

-What is SHVILIM engaged in?
+What HAs SHVILIM BEEN engaged in?